Things to do in beautiful Bordeaux by bike

 If you are looking for some things to do in Bordeaux and enjoy riding your bike, then why not combine the two on your next visit?
 Using a bike to see the sights of the city and to explore a bit further afield is a great alternative to walking, using public transport or driving.
 Whether you are someone who rides regularly looking for some longer distances, or someone looking for something a bit different to do while visiting Bordeaux, you will find something to suit.
-The city and surrounds are generally nice and flat which makes it a perfect cycling destination.
+The city and surroundings are generally nice and flat which makes it a perfect cycling destination.
 So give it a go on your visit, it will be great fun.

 We have visited Bordeaux on two separate occasions and have loved the city.
-On our first visit we stopped in Bordeaux on our way from Paris to the Pyrenees as a way of breaking up the long journey.
+On our first visit, we stopped in Bordeaux on our way from Paris to the Pyrenees as a way of breaking up the long journey.
 We hired the bike-share V3 bike and explored the city a little bit before heading out along one of the cycle paths into the countryside.
-After our bike ride we had a nice lunch in one of the city restaurants and explored a little more around central Bordeaux.
+After our bike ride, we had a nice lunch in one of the city restaurants and explored a little more around central Bordeaux.

-Our second visit concluded a 10 day bike packing trip through the Dordogne and Lott regions.
+Our second visit concluded a 10-day bike packing trip through the Dordogne and Lott regions.
 We did not have as much time and simply soaked up the atmosphere and caught up with friends before heading off to the Pyrenees again on the TGV.
 There is no shortage of things to do in Bordeaux both on and off the bike and we are looking forwards to spending more time in this great part of France.

 There are many benefits to exploring the things to do in Bordeaux by bike.
 It means you can get to different places quicker, so you are able to see more if you are pressed for time.
 You don’t have to worry about catching public transport and can stay out in the fresh air.
-It's a great exercise and fun to do.
-Riding a bike also enables you to explore a little further outside the city centre which gives you a better feel for this great city.
+It’s a great exercise and fun to do.
+Riding a bike also enables you to explore a little further outside the city center which gives you a better feel for this great city.

 To get you thinking about some of the things to could do by bike in Bordeaux, here are some quick ideas.

 Before we get into some of the things to do in Bordeaux by bike in a little bit more detail, here is some practical information to help you plan your visit to the city.
 We have driven to Bordeaux from Paris and caught a train from Bergerac in the Dordogne and have found it easy to navigate around.
-The train station is not too far from the city centre and is connected by buses and trams, or of course you can grab a bike.
-We have also driven from the Pyrenees to the airport, again easy to do and you do not need to worry about getting through city traffic as the airport is on the outskirts.
+The train station is not too far from the city center and is connected by buses and trams, or of course, you can grab a bike.
+We have also driven from the Pyrenees to the airport, which again easy to do and you do not need to worry about getting through city traffic as the airport is on the outskirts.

-Plane, train or automobile, getting to Bordeaux is easy regardless of how you wish to travel.
+Plane, train, or automobile, getting to Bordeaux is easy regardless of how you wish to travel.

-Bordeaux airport is located on the eastern outskirts of the city and connected by bus to the city centre.
+Bordeaux airport is located on the eastern outskirts of the city and connected by bus to the city center.
 The bus trip is about 30mins in length.
 A tram line to the airport is currently under construction and is scheduled to be completed in 2022 as an alternative to the bus.
 You can fly to a wide range of European destinations from Bordeaux airport and some limited international destinations as well.

-Bordeaux Saint-Jean is the main train station and is located 2.5km from the city centre.
+Bordeaux Saint-Jean is the main train station and is located 2.5km from the city center.
 There are multiple daily services to Paris by TGV which will take between 3hrs and 4hrs depending on which Paris station you leave from.
 You can catch the TGV from Charles de Gaulle airport in Paris to Bordeaux.
 Saint-Jean also connects Bordeaux to the surrounding region and the Pyrenees mountains.